xxjapp/xxjapp.github.io/readings.md

 6. [React Native 0.59 Getting Started](http://facebook.github.io/react-native/docs/getting-started.html)

     This page will help you install and build your first React Native app.
 If you already have React Native installed, you can skip ahead to the Tutorial.

-    If you are coming from a web background, the easiest way to get started with React Native is with Expo tools because they allow you to start a project without installing and configuring Xcode or Android Studio.
-Expo CLI sets up a development environment on your local machine and you can be writing a React Native app within minutes.
-For instant development, you can use Snack to try React Native out directly in your web browser.

-    If you are familiar with native development, you will likely want to use React Native CLI.
-It requires Xcode or Android Studio to get started.
-If you already have one of these tools installed, you should be able to get up and running within a few minutes.
-If they are not installed, you should expect to spend about an hour installing and configuring them.